mozilla/makedrive/README.md

 ### Routes

+MakeDrive has three HTTP REST endpoints for retrieving user filesystem data in various formats.
+All of these routes require authentication and are not meant for public use, but for users and apps to allow easy access to data when logged in.
-3 HTTP REST endpoints have been implemented in MakeDrive to store and retrieve data.
-Each one is accessed by simply appending them to the URL that currently hosts MakeDrive (eg. `https://makedrive.mofostaging.net/p/`):
+Each one is accessed by simply being appended to the URL that presently hosts MakeDrive <br>(eg. `https://makedrive.mofostaging.net/p/`):

 &nbsp;&nbsp;`/p/` - Serves as a path for a user's Filer filesystem.
 You can currently view anything that has been synced inside of the user's project directory tree. <br>
-&nbsp;&nbsp;`/j/` - A similar path to the `/p/` route, but serves the path information in `JSON` format for APIs.<br>
+&nbsp;&nbsp;`/j/` - Similar to the `/p/` route, but serves the path information in `JSON` format for APIs.<br>
 &nbsp;&nbsp;`/z/` - Used to export the current user's project data in compressed ZIP format.

 ## API Reference